caliston/waveshare-LCD35-bookworm/README.md

    If you see multicoloured 'snow' on a part of the display you know it's working.

-5. Unfortunately the permissions on this node aren't right so we need a udev rule to fix it.
-Put this in /etc/udev/rules.d/99-tty.rules :
+5. With older images the permissions on this node aren't right so we need a udev rule to fix it.
+Put this in /etc/udev/rules.d/99-tty.rules if the permissions on the /dev/fb* devices above are `crw--w----` :

    ```
    KERNEL=="tty[0-9]*", GROUP="tty", MODE="0660"